 Politics and Finance, Market and Organization, Strategy

-Presentations: Australasian Banking and Finance Conference (2025), CEPR-Stigler Center Conference (2025), FMA Vancouver†, Lancaster, Liverpool†, Politics in Finance 2025, Sydney Banking and Financial Stability Conference (2025, scheduled)†, Melbourne†, Shanghai University of International Business and Economics, University of Strathclyde
+Presentations: Australasian Banking and Finance Conference (2025), CEPR-Stigler Center Conference (2025), FMA Vancouver†, Lancaster, Liverpool†, Politics in Finance 2025, Sydney Banking and Financial Stability Conference (2025)†, Melbourne†, Shanghai University of International Business and Economics, University of Strathclyde

 † Presented by co-author